Expected Policy Gradients for Reinforcement Learning: Expected policy gradients for Gaussian Policies

-The multivariate case (i.e., with a multi-dimensional action space) can be obtained using the method developed in Section \ref{sec-expfamily} later in the paper by observing that the multivariate normal distribution is in the parametric family given by \eqref{pc-exp-fam-c} with the sufficient statistic vector $T$ containing the vector $a$ and the vectorised matrix $a a^\top$, both of which are polynomial in $a$, and hence Lemma \ref{lem-epg-ef} is applicable. \end{proof} While Lemma \ref{lem-gpg} requires the critic to be quadric in the actions, this assumption is not very restrictive since the coefficients $B(s)$ and $A(s)$ can be arbitrary continuous functions of the state, e.g., a neural network.
+While Lemma \ref{lem-gpg} requires the critic to be quadratic in the actions, this assumption is not very restrictive since the coefficients $B(s)$ and $A(s)$ can be arbitrary continuous functions of the state, e.g., a neural network.